crashb/neon-white-autosplitter/demo/readme.md

 ### Automated Install

-Here is how to automatically add the Neon White autosplitter to your LiveSplit setup:
+Here is how to automatically add the Neon White Demo autosplitter to your LiveSplit setup:
 1. Right-click on LiveSplit, then select "Edit Splits..."
-2. Under "Game Name", select "Neon White" / "Neon White Demo"
+2. Under "Game Name", select "Neon White Demo"
 3. Under "Run Category", select your desired category
 4. If an autosplitter is available for that category, click "Activate"

 ### Manual Install

-Here is how to manually add the Neon White autosplitter to your LiveSplit setup:
+Here is how to manually add the Neon White Demo autosplitter to your LiveSplit setup:
-1. Download the `neonwhite.asl` file to your computer
+1. Download the `neonwhitedemo.asl` file to your computer
 2. Right-click on LiveSplit, then select "Edit Layout..."
 3. Click the plus button to add an item to your LiveSplit layout, then choose "Control > Scriptable Auto Splitter"
 4. Double-click the newly-created "Scriptable Auto Splitter" entry to open its settings
-5. Fill in the "Script Path" box with the location where you saved the `neonwhite.asl` file
+5. Fill in the "Script Path" box with the location where you saved the `neonwhitedemo.asl` file

 ### Adding Splits